NCI Drug Dictionary

 The NCI Drug Dictionary contains technical definitions and synonyms for drugs/agents used to treat patients with cancer or conditions related to cancer.
 Each drug entry includes links to check for clinical trials listed in NCI's List of Cancer Clinical Trials.

 A humanized monoclonal antibody directed against nerve growth factor (NGF), a modulator of nociceptor function, with potential analgesic activity.
 Tanezumab binds to NGF and prevents NGF binding to its high affinity, membrane-bound, catalytic receptor tropomyosin-related kinase A (TrkA), which is present on sympathetic and sensory neurons; reduced stimulation of TrkA by NGF inhibits the pain-transmission activities of these neurons.
 NGF, a neurotrophin, is critical to the growth and maintenance of sympathetic and sensory neurons.
 In addition, NGF may induce mast cells to release inflammatory proteins and may induce the upregulation of substance P and other pain-related peptides in sympathetic and sensory neurons.
 Upon neurotrophin binding, TrkA phosphorylates itself and members of the MAPK pathway, mediating the multiple neuronal effects of NGF.
-Check for active clinical trials or closed clinical trials using this agent.
+Check for active clinical trials using this agent.
 (NCI Thesaurus)

 Synonym: anti-NGF monoclonal antibody RN624 Code name: RN624 Chemical structures: Immunoglobulin G2, anti (human nerve growth factor) humanized mouse monoclonal N624 [Lys71,Ser330,Ser331]gamma 2 heavy chain (135-214')-disulfide with kappa light chain (223-23'':224-224'':227-227'':230-230'')-tetrakisdisulfide dimer